An Invariant for Transverse Coassociative 4-Folds: Abstract

 \section{Abstract}

-We define a $\mathbb{Z}_2$-valued invariant for pairs of transverse coassociative submanifolds of a $G_2$-manifold when they are simply-connected and spin.
-We prove that there is a canonical generalized connected sum of two transverse coassociatives whose diffeomorphism type is determined by this invariant.
-When one of these coassociatives is graphical over the other, we show that this invariant is analogous to the invariant associated to the zero-circles of a near-symplectic form on an oriented 4-manifold.
+We define a $\mathbb{Z}_2$-valued invariant for transversely-intersecting coassociative $4$-folds equipped with spin structures.
+Our main result shows this invariant provides an obstruction to separating two such coassociatives through a family of transverse coassociative deformations.
+We further prove that there is a canonical generalized connected sum of two such transverse coassociatives whose diffeomorphism type is determined by our invariant.
+When one coassociative is a graph over the other, we relate our invariant to the parity function in near-symplectic geometry.
+Finally, we discuss conjectural consequences for non-compactness phenomena and compute our invariant for the $\textup{Sp}(1)$-invariant coassociatives discovered by Harvey and Lawson.

 \dottedcontents{section}[0em]{\bfseries}{0em}{1pc} \dottedcontents{subsection}[0em]{}{-2em}{1pc}